frimpongemanuele/HomeLab/README.md

 Home Assistant runs as a dedicated VM because HA OS benefits from a full appliance-style environment and add-on support.

-Jellyfin runs inside an LXC container for lightweight performance adn direct access to media storage.
+Jellyfin runs inside an LXC container for lightweight performance and direct access to media storage.
 Intel GPU passthrough is configured for hardware-accelerated transcoding.

 Docker is deployed inside a separate LXC container.
 This container hosts the media automation stack, keeping Docker workloads isolated from both Proxmox host and Jellyfin.
-Remote access is handled through Tailscale and WireGuard, avoiding unsage public exposure of internal services.
+Remote access is handled through Tailscale and WireGuard, avoiding unsafe public exposure of internal services.

 ![alt text](https://github.com/frimpongemanuele/HomeLab/blob/main/media/ProxmoxScreen.png?raw=true)